 About the Author

 Mark LaFlaur grew up in the South, mostly in Louisiana.
-He earned a master of fine arts degree at Louisiana State University, where he worked on the literary magazine Exquisite Corpse.
-He has written for the Village Voice, Los Angeles Times Book Review, San Francisco Chronicle, American Scholar, and Boston Review.
+He earned an MFA degree at Louisiana State University, where he worked on the literary magazine Exquisite Corpse.
+The author of Elysian Fields, a novel of New Orleans, he has also written for The American Scholar, The New Criterion, Los Angeles Times Book Review, and The Village Voice.
 He has worked in book publishing in New York, San Francisco, and in New Orleans, where he wrote Elysian Fields.

 Letter of Recommendation